MGDIS/core-ui/packages/mg-components/src/components/molecules/inputs/mg-input-numeric/readme.md

 ### `displayError() => Promise<void>`

-Public method to display errors
+Public method to display errors.
+Use to force errors to be rendered.

 #### Returns